 It’s becoming apparent that it isn’t safe for Dad to remain at home alone, and so naturally, you know just where to turn for answers, right?
 No?
 Rest assured – there are many, many others in your situation.
 Millions of Americans are encountering the same concern, and most people don’t know a lot about home care services until the need for care is upon them.
 If you’re in the initial steps of researching home care solutions, it’s helpful to have some insight into exactly what home care is and how it works.
-To help you in this endeavor, the professional Roseville, CA senior care team at Live Well at Home has put together the following frequently asked senior care questions regarding home care along with the appropriate answers to help you make better, more informed care decisions for your loved one.
+To help you in this endeavor, the professional team in senior care in Lincoln at Live Well at Home has put together the following frequently asked senior care questions regarding home care along with the appropriate answers to help you make better, more informed care decisions for your loved one.

 Q: Is Medicare a payment option for long-term in-home care?